FSSCoding/FSSCoding/README.md

 I can run a complete LLM stack, codebase analyser, AND do my day job in a van… and still have enough bandwidth left to teach my daughter German.

----

-> “Innovation is my philosophy.
-Presence is my practice.”